Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 ## First Impressions of Golang: Error Handling
 For about two months now, I've both reworked other people's code and created my own code (that will be considered legacy soon enough).
-Naturally, I've begun to develop an opinion (that I know can only be right) based on experience with Go so far.
+Naturally, I've begun to develop an opinion (that I know can only be right) based on my experience with Go so far.

 I've been nursed by Python, C#, JavaScript and C++.